Animal attacks in Australia

 Wildlife attacks in Australia occur every year from several different native species, including snakes, spiders, freshwater and saltwater crocodiles, various sharks, cassowaries, kangaroos, stingrays and stonefish and a variety of smaller marine creatures such as bluebottles, blue-ringed octopus, cone shells and jellyfish.

+It is estimated that there are about 100,000 dog attacks in Australia each year.

 Land

 Cassowary

 Cassowaries have a reputation for being dangerous to people and domestic animals.
 The 2007 edition of the Guinness World Records lists the cassowary as the world's most dangerous bird.
 During World War II American and Australian troops stationed in New Guinea were warned to steer clear of them.

 In his book Living Birds of the World from 1958, ornithologist Thomas E. Gilliard wrote:

 However, Gilliard did not include any such records or any references for them, and although this assessment of the danger posed by cassowaries has been repeated in print by authors including Gregory S. Paul (1988), and Jared Diamond (1997) recent research on hundreds of cassowary attacks has only been able to find one human death.

 A 2003 study of attacks by the southern cassowary in Queensland found no wounds larger than punctures about 1.5 centimetres in diameter.
 Of 221 attacks studied, 150 were against humans.
-75% of these were from cassowaries that had been fed by people.
-71% of the time the bird chased or charged the victim.
-15% of the time they kicked.
+A total of 75% of these were from cassowaries that had been fed by people.
+In 71% of cases the bird chased or charged the victim.
+In 15% of cases they kicked.
 Of the attacks, 73% involved the birds expecting or snatching food, 5% involved defending natural food sources, 15% involved defending themselves from attack, 7% involved defending their chicks or eggs.
 Of all 150 attacks there was only one human death.

 The one documented human death caused by a cassowary was that of Phillip Mclean, aged 16, and it happened on 6 April 1926.
 He and his brother, aged 13, were attempting to beat the cassowary to death with clubs.
 They were accompanied by their dog.
 The bird kicked the younger boy, who fell and ran away.
 Then the older boy struck the bird.
 The bird charged and knocked the older boy to the ground.
 While on the ground, Phillip was kicked in the neck, opening a 1.25 centimetre wound.
 Phillip got up and ran but died shortly afterwards from the haemorrhaging blood vessel in his neck.

 Cassowary strikes to the abdomen are among the rarest of all, but there is one case of a dog that was kicked in the belly in 1995.
 The blow left no puncture, but there was severe bruising.
 The dog later died from an apparent intestinal rupture.